IEEEBerkeley/hope-www/index.rst

 Yes.
 You will be given the CCN during the second week of class.
 Please check the course web page and fill out the first week sign-in.

+*I missed more classes and still want to enroll.*

+Fill out the first week sign-in to receive the CCN.
+Please review the `attendance`_ policy.

 Contact
 =======